jangroth/aws-certification-notes/devops-engineer-professional.md

 * *Lambda* - allows integration of *mapping template*
   * Can transform request as well as repsonse
   * Allows to evolve the API while keeping lambda function static
-* Any service
+* *Any service*
-  * All AWS services support dedicated APIs to expose their features.
+  * **All** AWS services support dedicated APIs to expose their features.
 However, the application protocols or programming interfaces are likely to differ from service to service.
 An API Gateway API with the AWS integration has the advantage of providing a consistent application protocol for your client to access different AWS services.

 <a name="4_2_2_5"></a>
 #### [↖](#4_2)[↑](#4_2_2_4)[↓](#4_2_2_6) Mapping Template
-A scripts in Velocity Template Language (VTL) that transforms a request body from the frontend data format to the backend data format.
+* A scripts in Velocity Template Language (VTL) that transforms a request body from the frontend data format to the backend data format.
+* Cannot add default values to fields, only add new static fields

 <a name="4_2_2_6"></a>
 #### [↖](#4_2)[↑](#4_2_2_5)[↓](#4_2_2_7) Model